Intelligent Surface-Aided Transmitter Architectures for Millimeter Wave Ultra Massive MIMO Systems

 In Fig.~\ref{Fig:RatePowerEE_M}, we show a) the spectral efficiency $R$ (bits/s/Hz) given in (\ref{Eq:RateMax}), b) the corresponding total consumed power $\Ptot$ (dBm), and c) the corresponding energy efficiency $WR/\Ptot$ (bits/joule) versus the number of transmit antennas $M$ for $Q=N=4$ and $J=16$.
 Our observations from Fig.~\ref{Fig:RatePowerEE_M} can be summarized as follows:

 \begin{itemize} \item As can be seen from Fig.~\ref{Fig:RatePowerEE_M}~a), the FC hybrid architecture can closely approach the spectral efficiency of the FD architecture.
 As expected, PC hybrid MIMO has a lower spectral efficiency compared to FC hybrid MIMO due to the fewer degrees of freedom available for beamforming in PC MIMO, i.e., only $M$ phase shifters are used in PC MIMO whereas $MN$ phase shifters are employed in FC MIMO.
 Although the IRS/ITS-aided architectures also have $M$ phase shifters, they achieve a slightly lower spectral efficiency compared to the PC architecture due to non-uniform power distribution across the intelligent surface.
 The LA antennas with full $K$ outperform the PC and IRS/ITS-aided antennas since the entire surface/lens can be used for transmission of the signal from each active antenna due to their placement on the focal arc of the lens.
 However, in practice, linearly increasing $K$ with $M$ is infeasible as active antennas are costly and bulky.
 For a fixed $K$ of 64, the achievable rate of the LA antenna even decreases with $M$ which is due the fixed number of supported AoDs and the narrow beam generated by the lens.
 We investigate the impact of $K$ on the performance of LA antennas in more detail in Fig.~\ref{Fig:RateK}. \item We also observe from Fig.~\ref{Fig:RatePowerEE_M} a) that the proposed OMP-based precoder outperforms the AO-based precoder in \cite{zhou2018hardware} by a large margin.
-This might be attributed to the fact that the iterative AO-based algorithm in \cite{zhou2018hardware} is more prone to getting trapped in a local optimum which is avoided by the proposed OMP-based precoder as it efficiently exploits the sparsity of the mmWave channel.
-In Fig.~\ref{Fig:RateL}, we study the impact of channel sparsity on the performance of the proposed precoders and the AO-based precoder in \cite{zhou2018hardware} in more detail.
+This might be attributed to the fact that the iterative AO-based algorithm in \cite{zhou2018hardware} is more prone to getting trapped in a local optimum which is avoided by the proposed OMP-based precoder as it efficiently exploits the sparsity of mmWave channels.